kramkvol/patterns_p1/README.md

 - **Where used:**
   - `ConsoleLogger.Instance`
+  - `UILogger.Instance`
   - Also used in `UtilForText.ReadParameter` and `RunConsoleApp()`
-  - `UILogger` (while not a singleton, it's used similarly as one instance per UI)

 - **Why it's necessary:**
-  Logging is needed everywhere — in the console, UI, decorators, and utilities.
+  Logging is needed throughout the application — in the console version, UI, decorators, and utility methods.
-  `ConsoleLogger` uses the Singleton pattern to ensure only one instance exists, and it’s shared across the app.
+  Both `ConsoleLogger` and `UILogger` use the Singleton pattern to ensure a single, shared logger instance across the app.
-  This avoids conflicting outputs and ensures consistent formatting.
+  This prevents conflicting outputs, ensures consistent formatting, and simplifies access to logging from any component.
-  It’s used in both encryption logic and utility methods like `UtilForText.ReadParameter()`.
+  For example, `ConsoleLogger` is used in `UtilForText.ReadParameter()` and `RunConsoleApp()`, while `UILogger` is initialized once per form and reused in the UI workflow.

+> Unlike `ConsoleLogger`, which initializes itself automatically, `UILogger` requires explicit initialization with a `CipherForm` instance, typically done during form construction.

 ---

-## 🏗 Core Architecture and Utility (Ciphers.Core)
+## Core Architecture and Utility (Ciphers.Core)

 ### Components:
 - **`ICipherStrategy`** – interface shared by all cipher strategies